 By the end, you’ll be able to build an acquisition strategy so robust, it’ll get you through 2019 and beyond.

-Customer acquisition is the systematic process of bringing in new customers or clients to your business.
-But not just any customers.
+DEFINITION: Customer acquisition is the systematic process of attracting new customers or clients to your business — all in a sustainable, structured, and profitable way.

 Effective customer acquisition focuses on acquiring the right customers who will stick around to bring better lifetime value, and even help you acquire more.